 The National Park front gate opens from 8 am to 4.30 pm.
-You might spent around 4 hours for a light track, so plan your journey accordingly.
+You might spend around 4 hours on a light track, so plan your journey accordingly.

 Start early as morning hike is very therapeutic.
 If you are early, you could hike to 3 different trails here.
 I would suggest you start with Bukit Gelas Waterfall.
 Spend about 30 to 45 minutes for a quick dip then walk down the trail at km 1.5 and hike for another 1.7 km for the Sulfur Hot Springs (total distance 3.2 km from the base).
 And, on your way back to the base don’t forget to visit the world’s tallest tropical tree (88.32 m) and walla! you are done for the day.

 Please be reminded that this place has hungry leeches, crawling quietly for food, lol.
 I am scared of leeches.
 Actually, I hate those sucking blood insects but I could not avoid their existence in our Malaysian rainforest.
 So, I put on extra effort to avoid them.
 To minimize your encounter with leeches, I would suggest that you choose your hiking time properly, those leeches are super active during the rainy season.

 Ahh … another thing.